 - How can we cultivate balance in our classrooms and our lives with mindfulness?

-- How can we replace materialism and entitlement with gratitude and altruism?
+- How might we replace materialism and entitlement with gratitude and altruism?

 - How can we spread gratitude to the community?